All List of Ways to Earn Free Cryptocurrency

 With the above noted, you can get “free” cryptocurrency in the following ways:

 Use affiliate programs.
-Enroll in an exchange or ICO, or find a quality product with an affiliate program, then give your friends the affiliate link.
-For example, if you sign up with Coinbase via this affiliate link, and buy or sell at least $100, we both get $10 worth of BTC (see our page on Coinbase for more).
-Likewise, sign up with Binance via this affiliate link and trade alts at low fees (see our page on Binance for more).
+Enroll in an exchange, or find a quality product with an affiliate program, then give your friends the affiliate link.
+For example, if you sign up with Coinbase via this affiliate link, you get $5 just for signing up and I get 50% of your fees for 3 months (see our page on Coinbase for more).
+Likewise, sign up with Binance via this affiliate link and you’ll save 10% (see our page on Binance for more).
 TIP: If the company is good and has a history, the affiliate program might be a good idea.
 For example, Coinbase is a reputable company with a solid history, so I can feel confident using it as an example.
 Same with Binance, great history, high volume, I feel confident sending you there.
-Just beware no-name companies and scams.
-There are some scam companies that have affiliate programs, and some ICOs are in murky territory legally.
+Just beware of no-name companies and scams.
+There are some scam companies that have affiliate programs, and some lesser-known crypto projects that are in murky territory legally.
 So be extra careful to promote a quality affiliate program and not a potentially shady one like Bitconnect.
 If you go around promising people they will get rich if they buy securities-like products using your link, you are taking a real risk!
-NOTE: Kucoin is an established crypto exchanges that also has an affiliate program like Coinbase and Binance, meanwhile top tier products like TREZOR (see the ad directly below this) have affiliate programs too.
-The bottom line here is: This is a valid way to make some crypto income without spending money, but make sure to do your own research!
+NOTE: Kucoin is an established crypto exchange that also has an affiliate program like Coinbase and Binance, meanwhile top tier products like TREZOR (see the ad directly below this) have affiliate programs too.
+The bottom line here is: This is a valid way to make some free crypto by sharing affiliate links, but make sure to do your own research!

 Have cryptocurrency in a wallet (but not on an exchange) when a hard fork that creates new coins occurs.
 For example, Bitcoin holders received one “free” BCH (Bitcoin Cash) for each BTC (Bitcoin) they owned when the Bitcoin Cash hard fork occurred in August of 2017.
 That is obviously an absurdly good deal (although one risks the original asset’s price dropping in “split” events like this).
 TIP: We strongly suggest this, it is the smartest of all the ones on the list (although not without its risks).
 Please follow best practices for claiming coins.